sfaragy/Real-Time-Vehicle-Tracking/README.md

 3. Main goal was to run the realtime dirver and food delivery tracking system.
 Which accomplished with minimal test cover.
 This system will run in docker container.

+## Need to make sure the git branch is "lmw-exercise-sf-logics" after clone the repository.
+Because it contains all updates
+Run the command ```git checkout lmw-exercise-sf-logics```

 ## How to run the frontend?:
 1. Clone the repository. and CD into repository root directory
 2. Run the command in root Dirtectory to build the frontend nextjs 14 app: ``` docker-compose up --build ```